The Harmful Ingredients in Skincare Products to Avoid

 I also find my local farmers’ market a great spot to pick up natural soaps and other bits and pieces.

 If you follow these guidelines you will find shopping for skincare and personal care products a whole lot quicker and easier.
 Find a brand you love and stick to it.
-If you need help working it all out or an unsure about a product or two, get in touch – I offer free 20-minute eco consults here.
+If you need help working it all out or an unsure about a product or two, get in touch – I offer eco consults by phone and you can book here.